-- \$913 million of borrowings outstanding pursuant to our term loan A facility; - \$861 million of borrowings outstanding pursuant to our term loan A2 facility; - \$550 million of borrowing outstanding pursuant to our term loan B facility, and; - \$0 borrowings outstanding pursuant to our revolving credit facility.
+- \$1.775 billion of borrowings outstanding pursuant to our term loan A facility, and; - \$267 million of borrowings outstanding pursuant to our revolving credit facility.

-Borrowings under the Credit Agreement bear interest at either (1) the ABR rate which is defined as the rate per annum equal to, at our election: the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month LIBOR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 1.25% for revolving credit, term loan-A and term loan-A2 borrowings and 1.25% for term loan B borrowings or (2) the one, two, three or six month LIBOR rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 1.50% to 2.25% for revolving credit, term loan-A and term loan-A2 borrowings and 2.25% for term loan-B borrowings.
-As of June 30, 2014, the applicable margins were 0.50% for ABR-based loans, 1.50% for LIBOR-based loans under the revolving credit, term loan-A and term loan-A2 facilities and 2.25% under the term loan-B facility.
+Borrowings under the Credit Agreement bear interest at either (1) the ABR rate which is defined as the rate per annum equal to, at our election: the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month LIBOR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 1.25% for revolving credit and term loan-A borrowings, or (2) the one, two, three or six month LIBOR rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 2.25% for revolving credit and term loan-A borrowings.
+As of September 30, 2014, the applicable margins were 0.50% for ABR-based loans, 1.50% for LIBOR-based loans under the revolving credit and term loan-A facilities.

-As of June 30, 2014, we had no outstanding borrowings pursuant to the terms of our \$800 million revolving credit facility and we had \$776 million of available borrowing capacity, net of \$4 million of outstanding borrowings pursuant to a short-term, on-demand credit facility and \$20 million of outstanding letters of credit.
+As of September 30, 2014, we had \$267 million of outstanding borrowings pursuant to the terms of our \$800 million revolving credit facility and we had \$478 million of available borrowing capacity, net of \$35 million of outstanding borrowings pursuant to a short-term, on-demand credit facility and \$20 million of outstanding letters of credit.
 The revolving credit facility includes a \$125 million sub-limit for letters of credit.
-The Credit Agreement is secured by substantially all of the assets of the Company and our material subsidiaries and guaranteed by our material subsidiaries.
+The Credit Agreement is secured by certain assets of the Company and our material subsidiaries and guaranteed by our material subsidiaries.